nimaeivazzadeh/TheATMSystem/README.md

 This project designed and developed by Nima Eivazzadeh Kaljahi.
-Pull down the code the npm install from your terminal propmt
+Clone the code then run 'npm install' from your terminal propmt.